HaxeFoundation/HaxeManual/content/03-type-system.md

 > ##### Define: Expected Type
 >
 > Expected types occur when the type of an expression is known before that expression has been typed, e.g. because the expression is an argument to a function call.
-They can influence typing of that expression through what is called [top-down inference](type-system-top-down-inference).
+They can influence typing of that expression through [top-down inference](type-system-top-down-inference).

-A good example is arrays of mixed types.
+A good example are arrays of mixed types.
 As mentioned in [Dynamic](types-dynamic), the compiler refuses `[1, "foo"]` because it cannot determine an element type.
 Employing top-down inference, this can be overcome:

 [code asset](assets/TopDownInference.hx)

 Here, the compiler knows while typing `[1, "foo"]` that the expected type is `Array<Dynamic>`, so the element type is `Dynamic`.
 Instead of the usual unification behavior where the compiler would attempt (and fail) to determine a [common base type](type-system-unification-common-base-type), the individual elements are typed against and unified with `Dynamic`.

-We have seen another interesting use of top-down inference when [construction of generic type parameters](type-system-generic-type-parameter-construction) was introduced:
+We have seen another interesting use of top-down inference when the [construction of generic type parameters](type-system-generic-type-parameter-construction) was introduced:

 [code asset](assets/GenericTypeParameter.hx)